Acry/SDL2-OpenGL/README.md

 The new work is not available publicly, since nobody really contributes to any open source code where he does not see any benefit, beside learning.

+There is a lot documentation in the code, but it is not a tutorial.
+To separate code and documentation the CG-Wiki was created.
+And in the continued project it is used as a submodule.

 ___

 ## Legacy OpenGL